tabreturn/tabreturn.github.io/_posts/2020-12-20-interactive_animation_with_svg_and_gsap.md

 or using:
 `d="M335 230 l130 0 ...`

 The first version is what you have right now.
-In the second version, the `l` command draws a line that ends `130` pixels to the right of (`335 230`) and `0` pixels above/below it.
+In the second version, the `l` command (lowercase) draws a line that ends `130` pixels to the right of (`335 230`) and `0` pixels above/below it.
 The visual result is exactly the same as the first version.
 The difference is that the `l` point is positioned relative to its preceding point.

 <blockquote markdown="1">
 If you're wondering: there's no difference between the uppercase and lowercase `Z`/`z` command.